Friends and family have shared their relationship to show their support.

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Jimmy "Hamburger's family - View on Tribute Wall
+3 Trees, Flowers, or Condolences have been shared with support of Virginia's family - View on Tribute Wall

 Virginia Moore Rosser (Ginger) died in Vicksburg, MS, on Friday, November 3, after a decades long battle with breast cancer.
 She was born in 1940, the daughter of Dr. James A. Moore and Sara Norvell Moore and grew up in Dyersburg, TN.
 She was a graduate of Dyersburg High School and attended the University of Tennessee at Martin, then moved to Vicksburg in 1964.